-Direct-to-garment printing (DTG) is a newer method that utilizes a digital print head to print designs directly onto a substrate.
 DTG printers are functionally similar to the typical inkjet printer you’d find in a home or office.
 The process is fundamentally the same: an image is digitized by the printer and then printed directly onto the t-shirt or garment.
 Ink is sprayed onto the surface by carefully controlled print heads.

-Screen printing presses can print shirts quickly – sometimes up to 1080 pieces an hour.
+Screen printing presses can print shirts quickly – sometimes up to 1,080 pieces an hour!

 However, a screen printer’s setup time limits what’s possible.
 Screen printers can print one design at high volume quickly.
-But if they need to print multiple designs, or do just a few prints, screen printing can be costly and prohibitive compared to DTG printing.
+But if they need to print multiple designs, or do just a few prints, screen printing can be prohibitively expensive compared to DTG printing.

-Here’s why: the extensive labor required to create, separate, coat, expose, and register screens make screen printing presses inefficient for small quantity orders with lots of colors.
+Here’s why: the extensive labor required to create, separate, coat, expose, and register screens makes the screen printing process inefficient for small quantity orders with lots of colors.

-Let’s say you want 20 t-shirts, with a 4-color design that requires 5 different screens to print (since you need an underbase screen).
+Let’s say you want 20 t-shirts.
+A 4-color design usually requires 5 different screens to print (since you need an underbase screen).

-It takes far more time to create those 5 screens and set them up on the screen printing press correctly than it does to actually print the 20 shirts!
+It takes much more time to create those 5 screens and set them up on the screen printing press than it does to actually print the 20 shirts!

 IMPORTANT DIFFERENCE: Screens and setup make screen printing too expensive for low-quantity custom orders.

 Answer: It may sound like DTG is a futuristic answer for printing everything under the sun.
-But don't rush out and buy one right away.
+Should you buy a DTG printer?
+The answer isn’t so simple.

 DTG technology improves by leaps and bounds with each passing year.
 Regardless, DTG has several important downsides to consider.